repobee/repobee/CONTRIBUTING.md

-plugins do not need to be merged into RepoBee core, but can exist as separate repositories. **You do not need any permission to create a plugin**, but it's much appreciated if you [open an issue](https://github.com/repobee/repobee/issues/new) and let me know about it.
+plugins do not need to be merged into RepoBee core, but can exist as separate repositories. **You do not need any permission to create a plugin**, but it's much appreciated if you [open an issue](https://github.com/repobee/repobee/issues/new) and let us know about it.
 If you're interested in writing a plugin, head over to the [repobee-plug documentation](https://repobee-plug.readthedocs.io/en/latest/).
 There is a cookiecutter template to start from, so implementing a basic plugin can literally take as little as a few minutes.

 > **Note:** Plugins that are useful to a lot of people can be moved into the
 > RepoBee GitHub organization, or even into the core RepoBee repository.
 Get in
-> touch with me at slarse@slar.se if you are interested in getting your plugin
+> touch at slarse@slar.se if you are interested in getting your plugin moved
-> moved here.
+> here.